 GEORGE MONBIOT: This is a great paradox and cruelty of climate change, that those countries which are most responsible for it, the rich nations, most of which are in temperate parts of the world, are those which are going to be hit last by it and hit least by it.
 Countries which are least responsible for it, in Africa, in South Asia, for example, are already being hit by it and will be hammered by climate change.

 Ours is primarily a moral responsibility.
 I’m not just appealing to people’s self-interest here.
-This is the great moral issue of the twenty-first century, and if we don’t deal with climate change, we condemn hundreds of millions of people to death.
+This is the great moral issue of the 21st century, and if we don’t deal with climate change, we condemn hundreds of millions of people to death.
 And this is a peculiar moral challenge of it, that it requires a complete reorientation of our moral compass, because things that were previously seen as good or innocent or morally neutral suddenly also turn out to be morally bad.
 Switching on the lights, taking the kids to school, whatever it might be, these things were good.
 Nobody had any doubts that it was fine to do all that.
 Now, well, obviously we need to still switch on the lights, we need to still take the kids to school, but we must do it by means which does not condemn other people to death.

 AMY GOODMAN: Condemn people to death, these are strong words.
 How do they die?